-Reflecting our commitment to providing the best possible access to our services for our community, Community Hospital enjoys strong and long-lasting relationships with numerous insurance plans.
+Reflecting our commitment to providing the best possible access to our services for our community, Community Hospital enjoys strong relationships with many insurance plans.

 Anthem Blue Cross

-Our agreement with Blue Cross — effective Jan.
-1, 2011 — gives Community Hospital tier-one, preferred status with employers that offer a tiered system of health insurance coverage and continues our longstanding, in-network status for all other Anthem Blue Cross plans offered locally.
+Our agreement with Blue Cross (effective since Jan.
+1, 2011) gives Community Hospital tier-one, preferred status with employers that offer a tiered system of health insurance coverage and continues our longstanding, in-network status for all other Anthem Blue Cross plans offered locally.

 Employers currently offering a tiered benefit structure and receiving Community Hospital’s tier-one, preferred status are CalPERS (California Public Employees' Retirement System), and MPC (Monterey Peninsula College).

 What does tier-one status mean at Community Hospital versus other lower-tier hospitals?